RicardoTurco/LoginOnFlask/README.md

 Create and activate VENV

 pip install -r requirements.txt<br>
-(remove the comment from the "INSERT" method on route "Base URL/crud", to add a "user")
+(remove the comment from the "INSERT" method on route "Base URL/crud", to add more "users", there are currently two users: "turco" e "teste"; both with the password "1234")

 python run.py runserver<br>
 (Make sure you have added a User)